Kerkrade: Transportation

 Another station, Kerkrade West or Spekholzerheide, closed for public rail in 1988, and since 1992 it is in use by a museum-railway company, ZLSM.

 Reservoir

-The building of a dam in the Anstel, a brook flowing west of Kerkrade, has led to the formation of a reservoir with an area of about 20 ha.
+The building of a dam in the Anstel, a brook flowing west of Kerkrade, has led to the formation of a reservoir with an area of about 20 ha (50 acres).
 This and its surroundings are very rich in flora and fauna.
 It is the only reservoir in the Netherlands.